Oriental riff: Uses

-The Oriental riff has also come to be used in many Japanese compositions as well, particularly in video games; these include Yie Ar Kung-Fu's main theme, the Chai Kingdom theme in Super Mario Land, Dragon Chan and Hoy Quarlow’s theme in Super Punch-Out!!, Min Min's theme in ARMS, the Team China stage in Super Dodge Ball, the song "Shao Pai Long" in The Super Dimension Fortress Macross, the fighting theme of the Kung-Fu chapter in Live A Live, and the track "Oriental Rush" in Yakuza: Like a Dragon.
+The Oriental riff has also come to be used in many Japanese compositions, particularly in video games; these include Yie Ar Kung-Fu's main theme, the Chai Kingdom theme in Super Mario Land, Dragon Chan and Hoy Quarlow’s theme in Super Punch-Out!!, Min Min's theme in ARMS, the Team China stage in Super Dodge Ball, the song "Shao Pai Long" in The Super Dimension Fortress Macross, the fighting theme of the Kung-Fu chapter in Live A Live, the Wabi Sabi Wall theme in Ape Escape, and the track "Enter The Tiger" in Yakuza: Like a Dragon.
 Unlike the Western use of it seen in cases such as "Turning Japanese", works produced in Japan often use it to give an impression of China.

+The Chinatown level in Scooby-Doo!
+Unmasked has a soundtrack inspired by the Oriental riff.

+Both themes for Samurai Pizza Cats and Kyatto Ninden Teyandee uses a casually similar rhythmic melody to the Oriental riff which can also be heard during other soundtracks that play in certain episodes of both versions of the show.